First extraction of the proton mass radius and scattering length $\left|\alpha_{\rho^0 p}\right| $ from $\rho^0$ photoproduction: Introduction

-The evaluation of the scattering lengths may serve as a unique input for QCD-motivated models of vector meson-nucleon interactions \cite{Strakovsky:2014wja,Strakovsky:2020uqs,Strakovsky:2019bev,Strakovsky:2021vyk}.
-The behavior of the near-threshold cross section is related to $V p $ scattering length \cite{Gell-Mann:1961jim}.
-Provided in the Vector Meson Dominance (VMD) model \cite{ Titov:2007xb,Kroll:1967it}, scattering lengths for $\omega p, \phi p, J/\psi p, \psi(2S) p $ and $ \Upsilon p$ reactions have been reported using the recent photoproduction experiment data or quasi data \cite{Strakovsky:2014wja,Strakovsky:2020uqs,Strakovsky:2019bev,Strakovsky:2021vyk,Wang:2022xpw}.
-Since the VMD model does not contain free parameters in the process from $\gamma p$ to $V p$ reaction.
-It is superior for us to obtain qualitative estimates when extracting scattering lengths $\left|\alpha_{V p}\right|$.
-One find that these scattering lengths $\left|\alpha_{V p}\right|$ satisfy an increase with the meson's mass $m_V$ by comparing the several literature \cite{Strakovsky:2014wja,Strakovsky:2020uqs,Strakovsky:2019bev,Strakovsky:2021vyk,Wang:2022xpw}.
-A convictive argument is that the size of the scattering length is related to the radius of the vector meson, which can be written as $r_{q\bar{q}} \simeq 1/ (2 m_{q}) $.
-As the lighter state compared with the previous research, it is of great interest to wonder if the scattering lengths $\left|\alpha_{\rho^0 p}\right|$ can break the maximum boundary of scattering length $\left|\alpha_{V p}\right|$.
-Therefore, This work will allow us to provide more theoretical reference for future studies on characterizing the vector meson-proton scattering length by learning the near-threshold photoproduction of vector mesons.
+The evaluation of the scattering lengths may serve as a unique input for QCD-motivated models of vector meson--nucleon interactions \cite{Strakovsky:2014wja,Strakovsky:2020uqs,Strakovsky:2019bev,Strakovsky:2021vyk}.
+The behavior of the near-threshold cross section is related to the $V p $ scattering length \cite{Gell-Mann:1961jim}.
+Provided in the vector meson dominance (VMD) model \cite{ Titov:2007xb,Kroll:1967it}, the absolute value of the scattering lengths for $\omega p, \phi p, J/\psi p, \psi(2S) p $, and $ \Upsilon p$ reactions have been reported by using the recent photoproduction experiment data or quasi data \cite{Strakovsky:2014wja,Strakovsky:2020uqs,Strakovsky:2019bev,Strakovsky:2021vyk,Wang:2022xpw}.
+Because the VMD model does not contain free parameters in the process from the $\gamma p$ to $V p$ reaction, it is better for obtaining qualitative estimates when extracting the absolute value of scattering lengths $\left|\alpha_{V p}\right|$.
+One finds by comparing the abundant literature that these scattering lengths $\left|\alpha_{V p}\right|$ increase with the meson's mass $m_V$ \cite{Strakovsky:2014wja,Strakovsky:2020uqs,Strakovsky:2019bev,Strakovsky:2021vyk,Wang:2022xpw}.
+A convincing argument is that the size of the scattering length is related to the radius of the vector meson, which can be written as $r_{q\bar{q}} \simeq 1/ (2 m_{q}) $.
+As a lighter state compared with the previous research, whether the scattering lengths $\left|\alpha_{\rho^0 p}\right|$ can break the maximum boundary of scattering length $\left|\alpha_{V p}\right|$ is of great interest.
+Therefore, the present work will allow us to provide more theoretical references for future studies on characterizing the vector meson--proton scattering length by studying the near-threshold photoproduction of vector mesons.